wp-plugins/musicpress-free/readme.txt

 == Description ==

 MusicPress is the definitive plugin for musicians and performers.
-With MusicPress installed you can easily showcase your tracks and gigs, manage styling, create a fan base and send emails directly from within the WordPress admin.
+With MusicPress installed you can easily showcase your tracks and gigs, manage styling, create a fan base, collate bookings and send emails directly from within the WordPress admin.

 MusicPress comes prebuilt with widgets, custom functions and simple shortcodes allowing you to enhance your WordPress website.